tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### MeasurementAssertion

 - Name: bdqffdq:MeasurementAssertion
-- Definition: An Assertion expressing the result of an Implementation measuring a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; MeasurementConcept

 ********************